puzpuzpuz/nbufpool/README.md

 ## Credits

-The design is inspired by standard `Buffer.allocUnsafe` from [Node.js](https://github.com/nodejs/node).
+The design is inspired by standard `Buffer.allocUnsafe` API from [Node.js](https://github.com/nodejs/node).